Section 1. Commission on Continuing Legal Education.

 (a) To exercise general supervisory authority over the administration of this Rule.

-(c) To monitor developments in the operation of this rule, and to design, promulgate for discussion, test and recommend to this Court modifications to the Continuing Legal Education program in Tennessee as deemed appropriate by the Commission.
-In furtherance of this particular responsibility, the Commission may, with prior Court approval, from time to time, adopt by regulation, after notice and an opportunity to comment to the bar and CLE providers in Tennessee, new accreditation standards, evaluation programs, and other similar programs for trial periods not to exceed 42 months in duration.
+(c) To monitor developments in the operation of this Rule, and to design, promulgate for discussion, test, and recommend to this Court modifications to the Continuing Legal Education program in Tennessee as deemed appropriate by the Commission.
+In furtherance of this particular responsibility, the Commission may, with prior Court approval, from time to time, adopt by regulation, after notice and an opportunity to comment to the Bar and CLE providers in Tennessee, new accreditation standards, evaluation programs, and other similar programs for trial periods not to exceed 42 months in duration.

 1.03.
 All Commission members shall hold office for three (3) years and, until their successors are appointed, to staggered terms of office.

 1.06.
 Meetings of the Commission may be held at any time upon notification by any officer to the entire Commission.
-Votes may be cast concerning any action before the Commission by registering an affirmative or negative vote during a physical meeting, or by electronic or telephonic means, or mail.
+Votes may be cast concerning any action before the Commission by registering an affirmative or negative vote during a physical meeting, by electronic or telephonic means, or by mail.

 1.07.
 A quorum of six (6) members shall be required for any Commission action.
 A majority of the members in attendance at any Commission meeting having a quorum, but no less than four (4) affirmative votes, shall be necessary to approve any action.